exception29/Consumer-Goods-Domain-Insights---SQL/README.md

 Atliq Hardwares (imaginary company) is one of the leading computer hardware producers in India and well expanded in other countries too.
 However, the management noticed that they do not get enough insights to make quick and smart data-informed decisions.

+### CTE, aggregate functions, joins, subqueries, window functions are used to solve the queries.

 There are 10 ad-hoc requests for which the business needs insights.

 1. Provide the list of markets in which customer "Atliq Exclusive" operates its business in the APAC region.